skyglass/event-booking-01/README.md

 - register your domain and enable TLS on AKS Ingress with Lestencrypt: https://medium.com/@jainchirag8001/tls-on-aks-ingress-with-letsencrypt-f42d65725a3
 - Make sure you provide your email for CA cluster issuer Kubernetes resource (see more details in the article)
-- Make sure you installed ingress controller with helm
+- Make sure you installed ingress controller with helm (see more details in the article)
 - Make sure you installed all other kubernetes resources and followed other instructions in the article
 - You can find production Ingress Kubernetes Resource in `k8s/prod/ingress-srv.yaml`.
 This resource will be applied with `skaffold-prod.sh` or `skaffold-dev.sh` scripts.
 Make sure that you replaced `skycomposer.net` with your registered domain name

 - run `sh skaffold-dev.sh`

-- this script will build docker images, push them to container registry and deploy images to production kubernetes cluster with hot reloading of your code changes
+- this script will build docker images, push them to azure container registry and deploy images to production kubernetes cluster with hot reloading of your code changes

 - run `kubectl get pods` and make sure that all containers are RUNNING